Here is a collection of resources for local information, advice and aid.

 Alternative contact can be made online by visiting www.cumbria.gov.uk or by phone, call 01228 606060.

-Cumbria County Council’s Community Learning and Skills service has launched a new programme of online courses.
-With more than 150 adult learning courses available online there’s bound to be a course that will spark your creativity!
+Cumbria County Council’s Community Learning and Skills service offers online courses for adults.
+With more than 150 adult learning courses available online there’s bound to be a course that will spark your creativity.

 Childcare Provision for key workers